yursile/html-yu-plugin/README.md

 Inspired by [HTML-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)

-This is a plugin for webpack based on [HTML-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin),which enable you to inject js both head and body individually
+This is a plugin for webpack based on HTML-webpack-plugin,which will enable you to inject js both head and body individually

-And what is more,acrodding to our project, i provide a blockFile option,which can directly inject a html code blocks before the closing body tag;
+And what is more,acrodding to our project, I provide blockFile and headBlockFile option,which can directly inject some html code blocks after the start body tag and before the closing body tag

 Installation
 ------------